 Several thin layers are warmer than fewer thick ones.
 Technical base layers, available from sports stores, are great if you are spending time outdoors and minimize bulk.

-Winter Clothes for Children in Minnesota
+Winter Clothes for Children

 Children lose heat faster and tend to end up in the snow more than adults, so they will need several layers of clothes plus a waterproof outer layer to keep warm and dry.